Treatment of Latent Tuberculosis Infection (LTBI)

 If the chest x-ray is not suggestive of active TB, the patient is a candidate for latent TB treatment (this was previously called “prophylaxis”.)

-There are four regimens that can be used to treat LTBI.
+There are three regimens that can be used to treat LTBI:

-San Mateo County follows treatment recommendations set forth by the California Tuberculosis Controller’s Association (CTCA) adapted from the Centers for Disease Control (CDC), At the present time, the CTCA LTBI guidelines (2006) are under revision.
-Until such time at the guidelines are updated, the county recommends following the 2010 LTBI guidelines set forth by the CDC.
+San Mateo County follows treatment recommendations set forth by the California Tuberculosis Controller’s Association (CTCA) adapted from the Centers for Disease Control (CDC).
+Please review the 2019 CTCA Guidelines for LTBI.

 For contacts to a case of drug resistant tuberculosis, specific treatment recommendations may be made by San Mateo County’s TB program, depending on the susceptibility of the organism to which the contact was exposed.